Clone Type

 Mendix Studio Pro allows you to convert a partial clone you have downloaded to a full clone.
 Git will be instructed to download all the missing data so you will end up with a full clone.

-To convert your partial clone to a full clone, navigate to Help > Support > Convert to full clone….
+To convert your partial clone to a full clone, click Help > Support > Convert to full clone….
 This option is disabled if your app is already a full clone.

 In the dialog box that opens, you can start the conversion, which is a blocking operation, meaning you cannot use Studio Pro during it.
 The duration of this process depends on the size of your repository, your internet connection, and your computer’s performance.